 When it comes to EdX vs Coursera, the comparison can be a little challenging, and with the internet filled with so many one-sided or misread comparisons, you might end up being more confused than ever.

-So to end your misery, here is an honest and unbiased comparison between Edx vs Coursera.
-These platforms are robust and have all the essential functionalities and tools so you can approach learning your favorite subject holistically.
+So, to end your misery, here is an honest and unbiased comparison between Edx and Coursera.
+These platforms are robust and have all the essential functionalities and tools to approach learning your favorite subject holistically.

 Edx vs Coursera has courses conducted by experts from the world’s top universities.
 Courses from these platforms are well-researched and contain high-quality content.
 These MOOC platforms bring you IVY league education from reputable universities in any corner of the world.